Direct Loan Information

 All First-Time Direct Loan Borrowers Must Complete Direct Loan Entrance Counseling and a Direct Loan MPN

 - Complete the FAFSA (Free Application for Federal Student Aid).

 - Provide any documents requested by the Financial Assistance Department (FAD).

 - Be meeting SAP guidelines.
 For more information about this, click here.

 - Go to the Direct Loans website and sign in using your Federal Student PIN and complete the following sections: 1.)
 Complete Entrance Counseling and 2.)
 Complete Master Promissory Note

-- Attend a Direct Loan Information Session conducted by FAD staff at the campus closest to you.
-For additional information and to register for a session, go here.
+- Attend a Direct Loan Information Session conducted by FAD staff at the campus closest to you, or complete the online session available here.

-Note: You must complete the online Direct Loan Information Session before the Financial Assistance Department will process any loan requests for the 2013-2014 academic year, even if you have a previous loan at CSM.
+Note: You must complete the online or in person Direct Loan Information Session before the Financial Assistance Department will process any loan requests for the current academic year, even if you have a previous loan at CSM.